Jtouchan/MoneyManager/README.md

-##MoneyManager
+**MoneyManager**

-This application is designed to perform the following tasks:
+The MoneyManager application is designed to perform the following tasks:

-1. Preprocess and compile credit card monthly statements in preparation for analyses
+1. Preprocess and compile credit card statements for a certain month from two banks into the main excel file (##file name##) in preparation for analysis.

-2. Parse compiled monthly statements and break down spending into on several catagories ( ##, ##, )
+2. Parse the compiled monthly statements, and break down spendings into several catagories specified by the user.

-3. If an entry is not previously identified by the user as one of the previous # catagories, the application asks the user to identify the entry.
-The user can close the window if he/she does not wish for this entry to be considered.
-Once the user makes a selection the application saves this selection, and automatically classify this entry in the appropriate catagory next it is encountered.
+3. If the catagory of a certain expense is not previously identified by the user, the application asks the user to choose a catagory for the expense.
+If the user wishes not to include a specific expense in the analysis, he/she can simply skip this step.
+Once the user makes a selection, the application saves this selection and automatically identifies the catagory of the expense next time it is encountered.

 ##picture

-4. The application generate graphs depicting how much of monthly income was spent on the # catagories.
-In addition, the application shows how monthly spending of a certain month with previous months.
+4. Once the application is done parsing the monthly statements, it generates graphs depicting how much of monthly income was spent on each of the catagories specified by the user.
+In addition, it compares the spending of a certain month with spendings of previous months.
+(Figures below were produced using dummy data)
 ##pictures

-5. Finally, the application displays the total amount of money spent and the amount of money saved in a given month.
+5. Finally, the application displays the "big picture" of total amount of money spent, and the total amount of money saved in a given month.
 ##picture

+(TODO: maybe upload the main excel file)
+(make sure there are no typos in here)